 Throughout UW history, students have taken the initiative to create a better Husky Experience for future generations.
-In 1968, the UW's Black Student Union led a sit-in at the University president's office for increased diversity and racial equity on campus.
-This bold direct action led to the creation of the Office of Minority Affairs & Diversity, the Samuel E. Kelly Ethnic Cultural Center and the American Ethnic Studies program, which all continue to enrich the UW today.
+In 1968, the UW Black Student Union's activism led to the creation of the Office of Minority Affairs & Diversity, the Samuel E. Kelly Ethnic Cultural Center and the American Ethnic Studies program, which all continue to enrich the UW today.
+Learn more about this student-led effort to increase diversity and racial equity on campus: uw.edu/omad/50th

-More recent student-driven efforts have led to safe, supportive campus spaces like the Q Center and wəłəb?altxw - Intellectual House; more gender-neutral bathrooms on campus and the use of chosen names on diplomas; University funding to support the needs of Black students, faculty and staff; the UW divesting from fossil fuel companies by 2027; and increasing the diversity course credit requirement for all students.
-In Plant Classification (BIOL 546), we took a field trip to Leavenworth to look at the plants we studied in class.
-It connected me to the Burke Museum Herbarium and sparked my love for plants.
-Now I walk around campus and identify a lot of the native plant families!"
+More recent student-driven efforts have led to safe, supportive campus spaces like the Q Center and wələb?altxw - Intellectual House; more gender-neutral bathrooms on campus and the use of chosen names on diplomas; University funding to support the needs of Black students, faculty and staff; the UW divesting from fossil fuel companies by 2027; and increasing the diversity course credit requirement for all students.

+we took a field trip to Leavenworth

+class.
+It connected me to the Burke